by Beth Terry

 Thanksgiving

-1) Michael and I got up early Thanksgiving morning and cooked butternut squash pie with a gluten-free pecan crust (gluten-free), baked yams (w/ butter, brown sugar, & lemon juice), and Autumn Harvest Salad with Persimmons.
+1) Michael and I got up early Thanksgiving morning and cooked butternut squash pie with a gluten-free pecan crust, baked yams (w/ butter, brown sugar, & lemon juice), and Autumn Harvest Salad with Persimmons.
 I got a little frantic time-wise towards the end.
 I should have made the pie crust the day before and let it cool down because it burned after I filled it and cooked it again while it was still hot.

 2) Our contribution was plastic-free except for the cap of the milk bottle used for the pie filling.